 This series of instructional exercise videos will help you build muscle, improve stretching and increase endurance.
-(Videos were designed by our Wheelchair & Adaptive Sports coordinators, athletes and Mary Free Bed Rehabilitation health professionals.)
+(Videos were designed by our Wheelchair and Adaptive Sports coordinators, athletes and Mary Free Bed Rehabilitation health professionals.)

 Regardless of your ability or skill level, these exercises are a great way to begin physical activity or take it to the next level in the safety of your home.